Mogers Drewett LLP

 - The likely overall cost to you of that work.

 Sometimes at the time of sending out the retainer letter we will not have sufficient information about the work to be able to give an accurate indication of our charges.
-Where that is the case, we will confirm this in the retainer letter, explaining why, and give the best overall estimate of the likely costs that we can, based on the information we have at that time.
+Where that is the case, we will confirm this in the retainer letter, explaining why, and give the best overall estimate of the likely costs that we can; based on the information we have at that time.
 We will then give you a revised basis of fees once we have enough information to enable us to do so.

 We are flexible and are willing to consider different ways of charging fees.
 These include fixed fees, fees subject to a fee limit, percentage fees based on the value of the transaction, retainer fees or fees calculated by reference to hourly rates.
 However, unless we have specified another fee structure, we will charge fees primarily by reference to the amount of time spent by individuals at Mogers Drewett on your work.
+We charge in 6 minute units for all work that we do for you.

 Time spent on your matter will include, but is not limited to, meetings with you and others in relation to the matter, time spent travelling and waiting, considering and preparing papers, making and receiving telephone calls, correspondence, internal briefing and update meetings, sending and receiving emails, attendance at Court or Tribunal and documenting the arrangements on which we will provide legal services to you.
-Routine letters and emails are charged as 6 minute units of time and we charge for the time spent on making and taking telephone calls in 6 minute units.
-More complex letters and emails will be charged on the time actually spent.

 Estimates we give are a guide to assist you in budgeting, but should not be seen as a definitive quotation unless this is specifically agreed in writing.